DO I NEED TO FREEZE MY JUST DELIVERED BEEF?

 Depending when you plan to eat your meat you can choose to keep products in the fridge for a longer period of time and can avoid freezing your meat (which we believe affects the taste and tenderness).

 There are some effects of using Cryovac packaging, but we believe these are far outweighed by the advantages.
-Specifically, the meat will change to a darker red colour while in the packaging due to the lack of exposure to oxygen.
+Specifically, the meat will change to a darker red color while in the packaging due to the lack of exposure to oxygen.

 The meat will also sweat while in the packaging and this can result in an unpleasant smell when you first open the packaging (this is not an indication of the freshness of the meat).

 To overcome both of these effects, all you need to do is when you're ready to eat your meat, simply remove it from the packaging, RINSE and leave it out for 10-15 minutes.
-When out of the packaging and exposed to oxygen again the meat will return to the usual red colour.
+When out of the packaging and exposed to oxygen again the meat will return to the usual red color.
 Once you've removed the meat, simply rinse out the bag and throw it in the bin and the smell will disappear too.